ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 In the `$(NAME)` target, we call `cl-launch` with options to build the script.
 In the `install` target, we invoke the script with the options `symlink $(NAME)`, to build the symlinks for the multi-call binary.
-Since we only defined three functions within the body of `exporting-definitions`, it is only going to build three symlinks to `my-scripts`.
+Since we only defined three functions within the body of `EXPORTING-DEFINITIONS`, it is only going to build three symlinks to `my-scripts`.
 The `‑‑output $(NAME)` option specifies the output file.
 The `‑‑dump !` means to create an image, to enable a faster startup.
 The `‑‑lisp sbcl` specifies that we want to use SBCL, for this script; the option `‑‑quicklisp` specifies that